sciath/sciath/README.md

 ####Demonstration of parallel tests using PETSc code.
 Features:
-(i) Batch queuing system with parallel runs
+(i) unit test execution of a parallel application which is submitted via a batch queuing system

     cd example3